Time signature: Additive meters

 3+2+3/8: one two three one two one two three ...

 This kind of time signature is commonly used to notate folk and non-Western types of music.
 In classical music, Béla Bartók and Olivier Messiaen have used such time signatures in their works.
 The first movement of Maurice Ravel's Piano Trio in A Minor is written in 8/8, in which the beats are likewise subdivided into to reflect Basque dance rhythms.
+8/8 is also often used in boogie-woogie music, as mentioned in the song "Beat Me Daddy, Eight to the Bar."